sj-piano/todo-list-1/README.md

 # Notes

 * If the Labels service is down, the TODO item is created with the label ID 'X'.
 We store the label ID, not the label name.
+Future: Store the label name temporarily if the label service is down, and use a cron job to look up any missing label IDs.

 * Logging is on a per-file basis.
 A logger is created within a file and adds the filepath at the end of every logged line.